pslisko/performa365docs/docs/howto/manage_users.rst

 User Authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Users in Performa 365 can be authenticated using their Azure Active Directory (AAD) account or Active Directory Federation Services (AD FS) account.
-Identity provider is defined per tenant and selected in the initial tenant configuration (TBD: link).

 User management features described below depend on the selected identity provider.

 View All Users